jason3067812/Image_Classification_in_Mobile_App/README.md

 ## Usage
 1. train your own dataset by using keras_classification.ipynb
 2. convert model to tflite by running keras_to_tesorflowlite.ipynb
-3. deploy the model to app by following https://developer.android.com/codelabs/recognize-flowers-with-tensorflow-on-android#0 to
+3. deploy the model to app by following: https://developer.android.com/codelabs/recognize-flowers-with-tensorflow-on-android#0